philote/masks-newgeneration-unofficial/README.md

 # License
 The entire text of Masks is released under a Creative Commons Attribution 4.0 International license. https://creativecommons.org/licenses/by/4.0/
+This work uses material from The Innocent, published by Magpie Games in the Halcyon City Herald Collection and written by Brendan Conway, and is licensed under the Creative Commons Attribution 4.0 International license. http://creativecommons.org/licenses/by/4.0/
+This work uses material from The Joined, published by Magpie Games in the Halcyon City Herald Collection and written by Jenn Martin, and is licensed under the Creative Commons Attribution 4.0 International license. http://creativecommons.org/licenses/by/4.0/
+This work uses material from The Newborn, published by Magpie Games in the Halcyon City Herald Collection and written by Tim Franzke and Alberto Muti, and is licensed under the Creative Commons Attribution 4.0 International license. http://creativecommons.org/licenses/by/4.0/
+This work uses material from The Reformed, published by Magpie Games in the Halcyon City Herald Collection and written by June Shores, and is licensed under the Creative Commons Attribution 4.0 International license. http://creativecommons.org/licenses/by/4.0/
+This work uses material from The Star, published by Magpie Games in the Halcyon City Herald Collection and written by Brendan Conway, and is licensed under the Creative Commons Attribution 4.0 International license. http://creativecommons.org/licenses/by/4.0/
 Icons from game-icons.net are released under a Creative Commons Attribution 3.0 Unported license. https://creativecommons.org/licenses/by/3.0/
-This work uses material from The Innocent, The Joined, The Newborn, The Reformed, and The Star, published by Magpie Games in the Halcyon City Herald Collection and written by Brendan Conway, Jenn Martin, Tim Franzke and Alberto Muti, June Shores, and Brendan Conway, respectively, and is licensed under the Creative Commons Attribution 4.0 International license. http://creativecommons.org/licenses/by/4.0/